Eztorr/HomeLabDocs/mdbook/src/OLDwg-portalsetupdoc.md

 # **Old Guide Alert**
 **While this guide works, it is messy and should be remade fully.**
-**If looking to make wireguard container use either script as instructions**
+**If looking to make wireguard container use either script as instructions.**

 1. add `net.ipv4.ip_forward=1` to `/etc/sysctl.conf`using the following commands